-HERE ARE SOME TIPS AND INFORMATION TO HAVE A SMOOTH RUNNING BAT.
+HERE ARE SOME TIPS AND INFORMATION TO HAVE A SMOOTHLY RUNNING BAT.
 WE HAVE HAD THE NUMBER OF PEOPLE WHO PARTICIPATE CHANGE YEAR TO YEAR, BUT WE ALWAYS HAVE AT LEAST 40 PARTICIPANTS.

 Best of luck!